 What keeps me going is that quest for just being able to be present and be myself.
 Not for people, but for me.

-This weekend, you might have celebrated Mother’s Day in some shape or form.
+This coming weekend, you might have plans to celebrate Mother’s Day in some shape or form.

 In theory, Mother’s Day provides a lovely opportunity to pause and share appreciation for the women in our lives who give of themselves.

 And for some of us, that’s exactly what Mother’s Day is.

 But for many of us, Mother’s Day brings up complex combinations of feelings…

 gratitude and resentment